Robust Subspace Clustering via Thresholding: Numerical results

 \subsection{Clustering handwritten digits}

 We next apply TSC to the problem of clustering handwritten digits.
 Specifically, we work with the MNIST test data set \cite{mnist_2013} that contains 10,000 centered $28\times 28$ pixel images of handwritten digits.
 The assumption underlying the idea of posing this problem as a subspace clustering problem is that the vectorized images of the different handwritten versions of a single digit lie approximately in a low-dimensional subspace \cite{hastie_metrics_1998}.
 To validate this assumption, we compute the singular values of the matrices $\mX_\l$ with columns corresponding to the vectorized images of the $\l$th digit, $\l = 0,1,...,9$, and sort them in descending order.
 The results, plotted in Figure \ref{fig:svals}, show that the singular values of the matrices $\mX_\l$, indeed, decay to zero rapidly ($m=784$).
+As mentioned in Section \ref{sec:tsc}, TSC is built on the premise that the vectors close to $\vx_j$ in terms of the distance $\tilde \s (\vx_i,\!\vx_j) = \arccos(\left|\innerprod{\vx_i}{\vx_j}\right|)$ also lie in the subspace $\vx_j$ lies in.
+As our analytical results in Sections \ref{sec:detss} and \ref{sec:noise} show, this premise is met (with high probability) for the statistical data model used throughout the paper.
+To see whether the premise is also met in practice, we compute $\exp(-\tilde \s (\vx_i,\vx_j))$ for all pairs $\vx_j, \vx_i$ of vectorized images of the digits $\{1,3,7\}$ from the MNIST data set.
+In other words, we compute the adjacency matrix for $q = N$.
+The results, depicted in Figure \ref{fig:adjacdig}, show that, indeed, $\exp(-\tilde \s (\vx_i,\vx_j))$ for $\vx_i, \vx_j$ coming from the same digit is typically larger than for $\vx_i,\vx_j$ coming from different digits.

 We compare the performance of TSC, LS-TSC, and SSC/RSSC.
 For SSC, we use the implementation from \cite{elhamifar_sparse_2013}.
 The empirical mean and variance of the CE are computed by averaging over 100 of the following problem instances.
 We choose the digits $\{2,4,8\}$ and for each digit we choose $n$ images uniformly at random from the set of all images of that digit.
-The results, summarized in Figure~\ref{fig:compssctsc}, show that SSC performs better than TSC and LS-TSC when the data set contains few ($n\lesssim 80$) images of each digit, and TSC and LS-TSC outperform SSC when it contains many ($n\gtrsim 80$) images of each digit.
+The results, summarized in Figure~\ref{fig:compssctsc}, show that SSC performs better than both TSC and LS-TSC when the data set contains few ($n\lesssim 80$) images of each digit, TSC and LS-TSC outperform SSC when the data set contains many ($n\gtrsim 80$) images of each digit.
+Note that the FDE for TSC is significantly smaller than that for SSC, even in the regime $n\lesssim 80$ where SSC performs better.
+This is a result of $q$ being small, which yields a sparse adjacency matrix for TSC, and therefore increases the chance of the nonzero entries, indeed, corresponding to points within the same subspace.